The one sure way to get the most out of your Instagram efforts (aside from the stellar content, of course) is by using hashtags.

 - Takeovers – Another super-powerful way of directing influencers’ audience towards the brand account.
 The branded hashtags can be a part of the pre-promotion – influencer uses the branded hashtags to create a buzz; in the form of a contest, during the event, where followers can post questions and comments using the hashtag; and after the event where influencers post takeaways using the branded hashtag.

 - UGC – Campaigns enticing people to generate UGC can range from giveaways and contests to significant causes, explicitly targeting the ideal customers.
-Along with producing a ton of content and new following for the brand, the UGC campaigns also create so much engagement through branded hashtags.
+Along with producing a ton of content and a new following for the brand, the UGC campaigns also create so much engagement through branded hashtags.

 The bottom line is – you have to put yourself out there to be noticed by your audience.
 And, if you’re serious about it, you’ll have to put in the work and make the hashtags work for you.
 Carefully plan your hashtag strategy using our guide and tools, and you’ll be able to make smart moves and get your following, engagement, and community numbers up real quick.

 Also, to stay up to date on everything IG, make sure to follow our blog section.
-Feel free to comment on our posts and join the conversation.
-We would love to hear your thoughts.